Big 12 lunch links

 By Brandon Chatmon | ESPN.com

-- Kansas' receivers have had a hard time catching the football, writes Matt Tait of the Lawrence Journal World.
+- A pair of Jayhawks have reunited in the secondary writes Matt Tait of the Lawrence Journal-World.